pires/kubernetes-elasticsearch-cluster/README.md

 ## Clean up with Curator

-Additionally, one can run a [CronJob](http://kubernetes.io/docs/user-guide/cron-jobs/) that will periodically run [Curator](https://github.com/elastic/curator) to clean up indices (or do other actions on your cluster).
+Additionally, one can run a [CronJob](http://kubernetes.io/docs/user-guide/cron-jobs/) that will periodically run [Curator](https://github.com/elastic/curator) to clean up indices (or do other actions on the Elasticsearch cluster).

 ```
 kubectl create -f es-curator-config.yaml